-As already mentioned, the rate of return on bank assets turned negative, and failures of chaebol further contributed to a sense of panic.
-Hanbo Steel had gone bankrupt on January 23, 1997, while Sammi Group went bankrupt in March.
-Spreads between Korean bonds and U.S. Treasuries were rising, from 49 basis points in January to 67 basis points in March, to 87 basis points in July, to 220 basis points by the end of October (as Moody's downgraded the credit rating of the Industrial Bank of Korea), and 559 basis points on December 12, 1997 (having risen from 253 basis points on December 4, the date on which the International Monetary Fund (IMF) announced a US\$55 billion program).
+were rising, from 49 basis points in January to 67 basis points in March, to 87 basis points in July, to 220 basis points by the end of October (as Moody's downgraded the credit rating of the Industrial Bank of Korea), and 559 basis points on December 12, 1997 (having risen from 253 basis points on December 4th, the date on which an IMF US\$55 billion program was announced).

-By the fall of 1997, many of the offshore accounts held by banks had lost value, if not become worthless, while foreigners and Koreans alike were trying to get their funds out of Korea and the crisis became full-blown.
+By the fall of 1997, many of the offshore accounts held by banks had lost value, if not become worthless, while foreigners and Koreans alike were trying to get their funds out of Korea and the crisis became full-blown.30

-By the beginning of December, gross reserves were quickly nearing zero, and the Korean authorities approached the IMF (after a period during which all three presidential candidates said they would never do so).
-Korean chaebol had become significantly overleveraged, with many having debt-to-equity ratios well above five.
-That many banks had borrowed in foreign currency and lent in Korean won made matters worse.
-When the won was finally allowed to depreciate, more borrowers were unable to service their debts, and rescuing the banks became a major part of the reform package needed to stabilize the economy and improve growth prospects.
+By the beginning of December, gross reserves were fast reaching zero, and the Korean authorities approached the IMF (after a period during which all three presidential candidates said they would never do so).
+31Korean chaebol had become significantly overleveraged, with many having debt to equity ratios well above five.
+That many banks had borrowed in foreign